Asian-Restaurant/web/README.md

 2. Create an account or log in to your existing account.
 3. Explore restaurants and menus.
 4. Place an order or make a reservation as needed.

+## Description
+All code is in the general repository, features branch Api code is in backend/development